 Planning a trip to paradise?
 Always dreamed of learning how to surf?
 Here are the best beginner surf spots in Oahu!

 Lucky for you, if you’re looking at visiting the island of Oahu in Hawaii, you are coming to the surfing capital of the world.
-For surfers around the globe, Oahu is the mecca of surf culture – a place with perfect waves for anyone who wants to learn to surf.
+For surfers around the globe, Oahu is the mecca of surf culture.
+It’s a place with perfect waves for anyone who wants to learn to surf.

 Do not be intimidated by the North Shore’s big wave surf culture and the professional surfing contests that happen here year-round.

-No matter if you’re an absolute novice who’s never gotten on a surfboard before or a beginner surfer who is intrigued by the sport but needs gentle waves to practice, there is a spot for every kind of surfer on this island – and it’s not just up North!
+No matter if you’re an absolute novice, there is a spot for every kind of surfer on this island – and it’s not just up North!

-This article will give you all the information you need to know in order to get started (and stoked) on learning how to surf on Oahu’s north, west, east, and south shores.
+This article will give you the information you need to know to get started on learning how to surf on Oahu’s north, west, east, and south shores.

 Best beginner surf spots on Oahu: South Shore

-The most popular and accessible spot to paddle out from is between the pink Royal Hawaiian Hotel and the Duke Kahanamoku statue.
+One of the most popular spot to paddle out from is between the pink Royal Hawaiian Hotel and the Duke Kahanamoku statue.

 If you don’t have a surfboard, no worries.
-If you walk the beach between the Royal Hawaiian and the Duke statue, you will find many surfboard rental locations where you can find a longboard to take out for the day.
+You will find many surfboard rental locations.
+There you can find a longboard to take out for the day.

-If you already have a board, you will find a surfboard drop off location at the Duke statue on Kalakaua Ave. (if you’re dropping off, it’s better to have two people – one who can wait with the boards, the other who can go find street parking up the street alongside the Honolulu Zoo).
+And, if you already have a board, you will find a surfboard drop off location at the Duke statue on Kalakaua Ave.

 For beginners, you want the shortest paddle out.
 That means getting experience at two of the most iconic longboarding waves in the world – Canoes or Queens.

-Once you’ve got your board and you’re standing on the beach looking out towards the ocean, remember that Canoes is the closest wave on your right-hand side (towards Ewa) and Queens is the closest wave on your left-hand side (towards Diamond Head).
+Remember that Canoes is the closest wave on your right-hand side (towards Ewa).
+And Queens is the closest wave on your left-hand side (towards Diamond Head).

-For glassy, low wind conditions (ideal surf conditions for Waikiki), and less crowd, it’s better to paddle out early in the morning or before sunset.
+For glassy, low wind conditions (ideal), and less crowd, it’s better to paddle out early in the morning or before sunset.
 Waikiki is a popular surf spot all summer long, amongst tourists and locals alike.

 Fun fact – the waves in Waikiki are so ideal that during the days of the Hawaiian Kingdom, the entire beach and its many waves were reserved for Hawaiian royalty.